emanualjade/test-openapi/README.md

 (here `{ "const": true }`) as the value.
 It will be deeply merged to the parameter's definition used to generate its value.

-To override response validation, set the `response.schema` with an [OpenAPI schema](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#schemaObject).
+To override response validation, set the `response` property with an [OpenAPI schema](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#schemaObject).
 It will be deeply merged to the response's definition used for validation.

 Response headers are also validated.
-They can be overriden using the `response.headers` property.
+They can be overriden using the `responseHeaders` property.

 This is a simple but flexible way to help you test: